hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/cloud-deployment/1-deploy-remix-to-cloud-run.md

 4. `gcloud builds submit --tag gcr.io/<firebase project ID>/<any image name>`

-5. Back in the GCP console, [create a Cloud Run service with your new image.](https://console.cloud.google.com/run/create) Allow all traffic and allow unauthenticated invocations.
-In variables & secrets add these four environment variables:
+5. In the GCP console, [create a Cloud Run service with your new image.](https://console.cloud.google.com/run/create) Allow all traffic and allow unauthenticated invocations.
+In variables & secrets, add these four environment variables:

-- FIREBASE_ADMIN_SERVICE_ACCOUNT - from your .env with out the wrapping single quotes
+- FIREBASE_ADMIN_SERVICE_ACCOUNT - from your .env without the single wrapping quotes
 - GRAPHQL_ENDPOINT - Your Hasura Cloud GraphQL endpoint
 - HASURA_ADMIN_SECRET - Your Hasura Cloud admin secret
 - COOKIE_SECRET - a randomly generated string of letters and numbers

-6. Once you've created the service Cloud Run will give you a URL, test out your app by opening in a web browser.
+6. Once you've created the service Cloud Run will give you a URL.
+Test out your app by opening it in a web browser.